kevald1963/milestone-3-recipe-application/README.md

 ## Testing

-Testing has been achieved through a mix of automatic and manual tests.
+Testing has been achieved through a mix of automated and manual tests.

+**Automated testing**

+This was implemented using Python's unittest library.

+The tests can be run as follow from a terminal CLI:`python3 -m unittest -v test_run`

+The `-v` flag enables verbose output.
+This gives a clearer picture of what has ran.

+**Manual testing**

 The manual testplan is stored in the [_Project Documentation](https://github.com/kevald1963/milestone-3-recipe-application/tree/master/_Project%20Documentation) folder in GitHub.